tinkoff-ai/etna/docs/source/installation.rst

 On Google Colab you should don't forget to restart the environment after installing the library.

-On Kaggle for some versions of the library you should add ``import numba`` before installation.
+On Kaggle for versions of the library less than 2.2 you should add ``import numba`` before installation like in `this notebook <https://www.kaggle.com/code/goolmonika/forecasting-using-etna-library-60-lines-catboost>`_.

 Installing on Apple M1 (ARM)